Gingivitis is a general term for inflammation of the gums (gingiva). It may be localised to one tooth or may be widespread affecting numerous teeth.

 Unhealthy teeth and gums have a greater impact on the body than just causing bad breath, pain, and infection.
 As the gums have a rich blood supply, bacteria is readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.

 Dental disease: Gingivitis is caused by a build-up of plaque (bacteria and food debris).
-In the early stages, plaque forms on the teeth.
-Plaque which isn't removed from the teeth hardens and becomes tartar (also known as calculus).
+In the early stages, plaque forms on the teeth, if it isn't removed, it hardens and becomes tartar (also known as calculus).
 Tartar is yellow in colour and is seen along the gumline, where it meets the teeth.

 Plasmacytic-Lymphocytic Stomatitis (LPGS): This is a severe form of gingivitis-causing extreme pain.
 The cause is still unknown.
 It appears to be a hyperactive immune response.
 Feline calicivirus, FIV, and FeLV have all been implicated.

 Red or swollen gums, especially along the gum line.

 Receding gum line.

 Your veterinarian will perform an examination of your cat's mouth for signs of gingivitis such as a build up of tartar, red and inflamed gums, bad breath.